GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This document describes the deployment of the database engine SQL Server Always On in single subnet.
+In this tutorial, you learn how to deploy the Microsoft SQL Server database engine in an Always On availability group configuration in a single subnet.

 ## Objectives

-*   Learn to install a Microsoft SQL Server in AO AG configuration using single subnet.
+*   Learn to install Microsoft SQL Server in Always On availability group configuration using single subnet.
 *   Set up a VPC network with a Windows domain controller.
 *   Create two Windows SQL Server VM instances to act as cluster nodes.
 *   Set up an internal load balancer to direct traffic to the active node.